Lincoln, England: Cathedral

-Among the famous bishops of Lincoln were Robert Bloet, the magnificent justiciar to Henry I, Hugh of Avalon, the cathedral builder canonised as St Hugh of Lincoln, Robert Grosseteste, the 13th-century intellectual, Henry Beaufort, chancellor of Henry V and Henry VI, Thomas Rotherham, a politician deeply involved in the Wars of the Roses, Philip Repyngdon, chaplain to Henry IV and defender of Wycliffe, and Thomas Wolsey, the lord chancellor of Henry VIII.
+Among the famous bishops of Lincoln were Robert Bloet, the justiciar to Henry I, Hugh of Avalon, the cathedral builder canonised as St Hugh of Lincoln, Robert Grosseteste, the 13th-century intellectual, Henry Beaufort, chancellor of Henry V and Henry VI, Thomas Rotherham, a politician deeply involved in the Wars of the Roses, Philip Repyngdon, chaplain to Henry IV and defender of Wycliffe, and Thomas Wolsey, the lord chancellor of Henry VIII.
 Theologian William de Montibus headed the cathedral school and was its chancellor until he died in 1213.

 The administrative centre was the Bishop's Palace, the third element in the central complex.
 When built in the late 12th century by Hugh of Lincoln, the Bishop's Palace was one of the most important buildings in England.
 Its East Hall over a vaulted undercroft is the earliest surviving example of a roofed domestic hall.
 The chapel range and entrance tower were built by Bishop William of Alnwick, who modernised the palace in the 1430s.
 Both Henry VIII and James I were guests there.
 The palace was sacked in 1648 by royalist troops during the civil war.